chef/chef-web-docs/content/policyfile.md

 {{< note >}}

-As `chef_zero` explicitly tests outside the context of a Chef Infra Server, the `policy_groups` concept is not applicable.
+As `chef_zero` explicitly tests outside the context of a Chef Infra Server, the `policy_groups` concept isn't applicable.
 The value of `policy_group` during a converge will be set to `local`.

 {{< /note >}}